 Lighthouses are modern monuments that highlight the position of Greece in world naval history.
 On the shores of Crete there are some masterpieces of lighthouse architecture, unfortunately abandoned by local government, fading out due to salt and sea.

-The most important lighthouses of the island are the lighthouses of Aforesmenos (Saint John), Gavdos, Elafonisi, Cape Drapanos, Cape Sidero and the lighthouses in the Venetian harbours of Chania and Rethymnon.
+The most important lighthouses of the island are the lighthouses of Aforesmenos (Agios Ioannis cape), Gavdos, Elafonisi, Cape Drapanos, Cape Sidero and the lighthouses in the Venetian harbours of Chania and Rethymnon.

 The lighthouse at the old harbor of Chania is the most recognizable part of the city, posing at all travel books of Crete.
 The story of the lighthouse starts a long ago, although its present form dates back since the Egyptian Occupation of Crete (in the early 19th century).